 One might expect that aggregating closely related sectors together (e.g., aggregating all the sectors in Case 2 in Table 1 in a single “Auto industry”) would improve the S-W Index by treating like sectors as a single sector, rather than as distinct sectors.
 Yet the S-W Index as currently calculated actually increases when the employment data are aggregated into a smaller number of related sectors.
 This occurs for two reasons: when a region’s employment data are aggregated into fewer sectors, a) there are fewer sectors with zero employment and b) the employment appears to be more evenly spread amongst those aggregated sectors; the aggregated sector smooths out the variation between the individual industries within the aggregated industry.

-While the S-W Index displayed in IMPLAN Pro and IMPLAN Online use Employment as the factor of choice, it is certainly possible to use other factors, such as Employee Compensation, as the factor of choice to give an alternate view and additional insight into the region’s economic diversity.
+While the S-W Index displayed in IMPLAN uses Employment as the factor of choice, it is certainly possible to use other factors, such as Employee Compensation, as the factor of choice to give an alternate view and additional insight into the region’s economic diversity.
 This could be useful if the industries in a given region vary widely in their levels of Employee Compensation, in which case even if employment were perfectly evenly spread amongst all industries, the Employee Compensation would not be.

 As IMPLAN currently measures S-W Index based on total employment, note that this includes both wage and salary workers and proprietors.
 It may be instructive to investigate the changes in S-W Index when just wage and salary employees are considered.
-This may be an important factor given the proprietor data are residence based, while wage and salary employment data are place of work based.
+This may be an important factor given that the proprietor data are place-of-residence-based, while wage and salary employment data are place-of-work based.